🔼The name Shallun: Summary

 🔼Etymology of the name Shallun

 Most scholars and commentators demand that the name Shallun came to exists through a text error, and should really read Shallum (שלום).
-In that case, the name Shallun is derived from the verb שלם (shalem), meaning to be unbroken or whole:
+In that case, the name Shallun is derived from the verb שלם (shalem), to be or make whole or complete:

 For a meaning of the name Shallun, Alfred Jones (Dictionary of Old Testament Proper Names) equates it with Shallum, which he translates with Retribution.
 NOBSE Study Bible Name List works off the New American Standard, which reads Shallum in Nehemiah 3:15 and ignores the name Shallun.
 BDB Theological Dictionary doesn't translate Shallun but lists it under the verb שלם (shalem).